flvent-englishman/IFR/README.md

 Hide your search history and from Hapara with this multitool that has a YouTube NC function as well! <br>

 ## 👋 | For Users
 Go to the 'bookmarklet.js' file and copy everything there.
-Create a bookmarklet and paste the coce into the link section, yoi can choose to name it whatever you want.
-Then clikc on the bookmark whenever you want to use it (doesn't work on non-internet tabs like new tab or settings).
+Then paste it into the bookmarks bar by right-clicking on it.
+Many websites don't allow iframes so if it doesn't work try it on another website (Google allows iframes so I like to use it there).
+Press the X button in the top-left to close the iframe, press the play button to paste a YouTube link to turn it into YouTube NC, allowing you to watch it, and press the pencil button to rename the tab.

 ### ❓ FAQ
 1. Does this unblock websites?
 No.